I hear this phrase in workplaces everyday - we need to hold x accountable! Accountability, according…

 Will they stand by what they agree upon?
 Sometimes those in conflict require support in managing expectations, encouraging mutually-serving intentions and keeping agreements; which are all are examples of behaviors that build trust.
-When these behaviours are present people understand what is expected of them, roles and responsibilities are clear, promises are kept or renegotiated; individuals collaborate freely, depend on each other, and perform consistently.
-A facilitator can work with both people to build insight and awareness into these behaviours in an effort to keep things on track.
+When these behaviours are present people understand what is expected of them, roles and responsibilities are clear, commitments are kept or renegotiated; individuals collaborate freely, depend on each other, and perform consistently.
+A facilitator can work with participants to build insight and awareness into these behaviours in an effort to keep things on track.

 According to the Reina Trust & Betrayal Model, there are seven steps to regaining trust:

 - Observe and acknowledge what has happened.
 People need to feel heard.
-Utilizing a neutral facilitator who can paraphrase and help others acknowledge the impact of their actions in a safe, confidential environment can help.
+Utilizing a neutral facilitator who can paraphrase, reframe and help others acknowledge the impact of their actions in a safe, confidential environment can help.
 Healing begins when we acknowledge what has occurred, the effect on people and the resulting outcome.
 Conflict coaching beforehand can also promote self-awareness and reflection for each party.